Megan Cohen is a playwright, performer, game designer, dramaturg, multi-tasker, and Neo-Futurist based in San Francisco

 I write game stories, with a specialty in mobile and social platforms like iPad and Facebook.
 My favorite projects are close collaborations where I work with a team to create an immersive and compelling fusion of narrative design and gameplay mechanics.

 I occasionally do freelance content management, SEO consulting, and other editorial tasks in the online content world.
-I’ve written copy for web outlets including Yelp, Myspace Local, and the Discovery Channel’s Planet Green website (where I penned episode guides for a show starring Bill “The Science Guy” Nye).
+I’ve written copy for web outlets including Yelp, Myspace Local, and the Discovery Channel’s Planet Green website (where I penned blog posts for a show starring Bill “The Science Guy” Nye).

 If you’re seeking game writing, online content, or editorial support, and are interested in seeing clips or discussing rates, please contact me directly via Email email@example.com or Twitter @WayBetterThanTV